keystroke99/remindtree/readme.md

 # 04/10/2017

 1. Finished Adding multiple contacts from Contacts Page.
-2.Updated the Groups Databale Code in DashboardController and Uploaded the latest DB backup to the Database folder
+2. Updated the Groups Databale Code in DashboardController and Uploaded the latest DB backup to the Database folder

+# 05/10/2017
+1. Added Select Groups to the Import Contacts Option and Modified the Controller code for the same.